Neutron conversion-diffusion: a new model for structured short gamma-ray burst jets compatible with GRB 170817

 \section{Neutron pick-up}

 In this section, we compute the total number of baryons picked-up by a shell of the jet with radial thickness $\delta r$ (in the central engine frame) through neutron leakage from the wind.
 This neutron injection is assumed, for simplicity, to be stationary.
 The shell is emitted from the origin at $t = t_{j} + \Delta t$ where $t_j$ is the time after the merger when the jet launch starts.
-We take $\Delta t$ as the delay time of the shell behind the tip of the jet.\\ For simplicity, we will also assume that $\Delta t > \Delta t_r$, with
+We take $\Delta t$ as the delay time of the shell behind the tip of the jet.